thecml/kubernetes-on-arm/README.md

 ## Setup your board

-Start your Raspberry Pi
+Boot your board and log into it.
-Log into it.
 The user/password is: **root/root** or **alarm/alarm**
 Yes, I know.
 Root enabled via ssh isn´t that good.
 But for the moment the task to enhance ssh security is left as an exercise to the user.
 These scripts requires root.
 So if you login via **alarm**, then `su root` when you´re going to do some serious hacking :)

 ```bash